Galarius/vscode-opencl/README.md

 ## Language Server

+Provides an OpenCL kernel diagnostics.

 Language server will automatically select an OpenCL device.

-Diagnostics will be published on `*.cl` open/change events.
+Diagnostics will be published on `*.[o]cl` open/change events.

 ### Configuration

 * `OpenCL.server.enable` - Enables OpenCL Language Server.
-* `OpenCL.server.buildOptions` - Build options to be used for building the program executable.
+* `OpenCL.server.buildOptions` - Build options to be used for building the program.
 The list of [supported](https://www.khronos.org/registry/OpenCL/sdk/1.2/docs/man/xhtml/clBuildProgram.html.) build options.
 * `OpenCL.server.maxNumberOfProblems` - Controls the maximum number of problems produced by the server.
-* `OpenCL.trace.server` - Traces the communication between VS Code and the OpenCL language server.
+* `opencl.trace.server` - Traces the communication between VS Code and the OpenCL language server.

 ## Offline Kernel Compilation